 COVID-19 has resulted in travel restrictions, closed international borders, enhanced health screenings at ports of entry and elsewhere, disruption of and delays in healthcare service preparation and delivery, prolonged quarantines, cancellations, business and school closings, supply chain disruptions, and lower consumer demand, as well as general concern and uncertainty.
 The impact of COVID-19, and other infectious illness outbreaks that may arise in the future, could adversely affect the economies of many nations or the entire global economy, individual issuers and capital markets in ways that cannot necessarily be foreseen.
-On January 31, 2020, the UK exited from the EU ("Brexit").
+On January 31, 2020, the United Kingdom (the "UK") exited from the EU (commonly referred to as "Brexit").
 There is significant market uncertainty regarding Brexit's ramifications, and the range and potential implications of possible political, regulatory, economic, and market outcomes are difficult to predict.
 Brexit may cause greater market volatility and illiquidity, currency fluctuations, deterioration in economic activity, a decrease in business confidence, and increased likelihood of a recession in the UK.
 Market factors, such as the demand for particular portfolio securities, may cause the price of certain portfolio securities to fall while the price of other securities rise or remain unchanged.

 • Market Risk.
 Overall market risk may affect the value of individual instruments in which the Fund invests.
 The Fund is subject to the risk that the securities markets will move down, sometimes rapidly and unpredictably, based on overall economic conditions and other factors, which may negatively affect the Fund's performance.
 Factors such as domestic and foreign (non-U.S.) economic growth and market conditions, real or perceived adverse economic or political conditions, inflation, changes in interest rate levels, lack of liquidity in the bond or other markets, volatility in the equities market or adverse investor sentiment affect the securities markets and political events affect the securities markets.
 U.S. and foreign stock markets have experienced periods of substantial price volatility in the past and may do so again in the future.
 Securities markets also may experience long periods of decline in value.
+A change in financial condition or other event affecting a single issuer or market may adversely impact securities markets as a whole.
+Rates of inflation have recently risen.
+The value of assets or income from an investment may be worth less in the future as inflation decreases the value of money.
+As inflation increases, the real value of the Fund's assets can decline as can the value of the Fund's distributions.
 When the value of the Fund's investments goes down, your investment in the Fund decreases in value and you could lose money.